 Marisa Chappell, Oregon State University

-Thomas J. Connelly, University of Oregon Museum of Natural and Cultural History
+Thomas J. Connolly, University of Oregon Museum of Natural and Cultural History

 Chrissy Curran, State Historic Preservation Office